HL7/davinci-dtr/src/pagecontent/specification__behaviors__execution_of_CQL.md

 Consideration must also be made regarding the CQL version.

 #### Behavior when receiving malformed CQL
-If the CQL is malformed (is not syntactically correct) in any way, the execution engine SHALL not attempt any execution, and the user SHALL be notified with an appropriate on screen error message.
+If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine SHALL not attempt any execution, and the user SHALL be notified with an appropriate on screen error message.
 The application SHOULD log failures and ensure the maintainer of the CQL/Questionnaire package is notified.

 In an effort to notify the appropriate party or maintainer that  the CQL/Questionnaire is malformed.
 The application developer SHOULD use FHIR resource operationOutcome.

->Since we will use the standard that if the CQL cannot be executed by the CQL engine in the SMART on FHIR app or in the capable EMR then it is considered a CQL failure (the CQL author should be taking into account the capability of the CQL engine in designing their CQL for execution).
+>Since we will use the standard that if the CQL cannot be executed by the application's CQL engine in the SMART on FHIR app or in the capable EMR then it is considered a CQL failure (the CQL author should be taking into account the capability of the app's CQL engine in designing their CQL for execution).

 #### Behavior when encountering execution errors
-If any errors are encountered during execution, the engine SHALL not attempt any further execution, and the user SHALL be notified with an appropriate on screen error message.
+If any errors are encountered during execution, the application's engine SHALL not attempt any further execution, and the user SHALL be notified with an appropriate on screen error message.
 The application SHALL log failures and ensure the maintainer of the CQL/Questionnaire package is notified.

 Note that a query for data that returns no results is never considered a failure.

 ### Execution Results

 The flow of execution of the CQL will be determined by the associated questionnaire.
 The application will proceed through the questionnaire, and for any question that is associated with the result of a CQL statement, that specific CQL statement will be executed.
-The engine will use result caching so that each statement should be executed either zero or one time.
+The app's engine will use result caching so that each statement should be executed either zero or one time.